bigbrett/wolfHSM-docs/src/chapter05-client-library.md

 whClient_NvmAddObject(&clientCtx, &myMeta, sizeof(myUpdate), myUpdate);
 ```

-For objects that should not be copiend and sent over the transport, there exist DMA versions of the `NvmAddObject` functions.
+For objects that should not be copied and sent over the transport, there exist DMA versions of the `NvmAddObject` functions.
 These pass the data to the server by reference rather than by value, allowing the server to access the data in memory directly.
-Note that if your platform requires custom address translation or cache invalidation before the server may access client addressses, you will need to implement a [DMA callback](TODO).
+Note that if your platform requires custom address translation or cache invalidation before the server may access client addresses, you will need to implement a [DMA callback](TODO).

 ```
 whNvmMetadata myMeta = {